kaizer1v/ds-algo/README.md

 > The most essential tool kit for anyone writing software.
 Also just for kicks.

+> To be able to solve for really large and scalable problems

 What does this repository contain?

 ## 1. Data Structures